Estimated reading time: 5 minutes

 Find options that allow you to stay past the 90 days period.

 The term “employed” is not as specific as you might think.
-Find a job is related to your course of study.
+Find a job that is related to your course of study.
 Paid or unpaid job doesn’t matter.
 It will help stop the 90-day unemployment allowance clock.
 Please always contact your International Student Services Office at your college or university.
 Your DSO is the person who can approve if the job is compatible with your OPT.

 In a normal situation, the OPT job needs to require at least 20 hours a week.
 However, duration the COVID-19 emergency, SEVP considers students who are working in their OPT opportunities fewer than 20 hours a week as engaged in OPT.
 See this announcement,